NHL on television in the 2000s: 2007

 Versus' coverage of the 2007 All-Star Game garnered a .7 rating (474,298 viewing homes and 672,948 total viewers).
 Ratings were down 76% from ABC's ratings in 2004, the last time the game was played, and down 82% from ABC's coverage in 2000.
 However, some of that significant drop can be attributed to the game being played on a weeknight (Wednesday) as opposed to the traditional weekend game, and the fact that Versus is a cable television network unlike ABC which is a broadcast network.
 The 2008 All-Star Game was scheduled for a Sunday.

 In 2007, Canadians accused the NHL of giving the CBC second billing to Versus' coverage of the playoffs.

 On May 19, 2007, during the Stanley Cup playoffs, NBC angered many fans and journalists when it pre-empted coverage of the overtime period of the tied Game 5 of the Eastern Conference Finals between the Ottawa Senators and Buffalo Sabres, instead going directly to pre-race coverage of the Preakness Stakes horse race.
 A typical "Triple Crown" horse racing broadcast generally contains about two hours of pre-race coverage, with the actual races lasting two or three minutes.
 Coverage of the overtime period was shifted to Versus, the league's cable partner, although viewers in Buffalo and Rochester were able to continue watching the game on local NBC affiliates in the respective markets, WGRZ and WHEC-TV.

 The move was originally seen not only as a snub of small-market teams (such as the Sabres), but of hockey in general.
 However, NBC and the NHL later revealed that the Preakness deal had been made several years before and contained mandatory advertising commitments during the pre-race build-up.
 Both sides could have agreed that the entire game would air only on Versus or begin earlier in the day, but the NHL wanted at least one Eastern Conference Finals game to air on NBC, and said that it does not schedule with the assumption that games will go into overtime.
 Moreover, an earlier start time could not be arranged because the broadcast window was fixed in advance, and both the NHL and NBC needed the flexibility to pick the Western Conference Finals for that window if they so desired.

-The 2007 Stanley Cup Final was also notable for its exceptionally poor television ratings in the United States.
+The 2007 Stanley Cup Finals was also notable for its exceptionally poor television ratings in the United States.
 Games 1 and 2 were carried by cable channel Versus, then a new and little known player on the sports television scene.
 Game 1 produced a 0.5 national rating or 523,000 households.
 It was the 58th best rated program of that day.
 Game 2 produced a 0.4 national rating or 446,000 households, lower than the 2006 WNBA All-Star Game on ESPN which drew 447,000 households.
 It was the 74th best rated program of that day.